ioeXNetwork/ioeX.ORG.Wallet.Service/docs/api_guide.rst

           "status": 200
       }

-.. _did-related-api:
+.. _did-sidechain-api:

-ELA DID Sidechain API
+DID Sidechain API
 ====================
 using the following api , get the did related information